-This pumpkin spice latte brings new meaning to the word, delicious!
+This pumpkin spice latte brings a new meaning to the word, delicious!

 But I did like the flavor, so I decided to go home and try making it myself.
 What I came up with is, in my humble opinion, leaps and bounds better than the sip I took that day from my friend’s drink.